s-n-g/battery-alert/README.md

 # battery-alert
-Battery monitoring with sound alert
+Battery monitoring with visible and audible notification

 ## Table of Contents